[…] Welcome to part 2 of our Scottish adventure. If you haven’t read part 1, click here. […]

 Fairy’s Glen

-Conical hills, spiral rock formations and upended trees will make you believe you really are in the land of fairies.
-Truly, this is one of the most amazing places any of us have ever been.
-The kids ran around a scrambled up hills for two hours and we only left because it was getting dark.
-Sheep dotted the steep hills and they were our only company while we visited.
+Conical hills, spiral rock formations, and upended trees will make you believe you really are in the land of fairies.
+Honestly, this is one of the most amazing places any of us have ever been.
+The kids ran around a scrambled up hills for two hours, and we only left because it was getting dark.
+Sheep dotted the steep hills, and they were our only company while we visited.
 (Probably because it was March.)
-This is a great place for smaller kids to hike, as nothing is too strenuous.
+This is an excellent place for smaller kids to hike, as nothing is too strenuous.

 Plan on an hour or two.